johnsonandjohnson/Bodiless-JS/packages/vital-flowcontainer/doc/FlowContainer.md

 # Vital Flow Container Tokens

-The Vital Flow Container is just a passthrough, and uses the [Bodiless Flow Container](/Components/FlowContainer/).
+The Vital Flow Container is a passthrough, and uses the [Bodiless Flow Container](/Components/FlowContainer/).
 The Vital Flow Container package does, however, provide some useful tokens that can be used for quick constraints on Flow Container.
 It also provides a token that provides the ability to do a `ContentRegion`, aka a nested Flow Container.